-As a result of such efforts, DENSO was included in the Health & Productivity Stock Selection,\3 a joint initiative carried out by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE), as well as the Superior Health & Productivity Companies (the White 500) Program,\ which is promoted by the TSE and the Nippon Kenko Kaiqi (Japan Health Council), for the fourth year in a row.
-In addition, 18 domestic Group companies have also been included in the White 500 Program
+As a result of such efforts, DENSO was included in the Health & Productivity Stock Selection,3 a joint initiative carried out by the Ministry of Economy, Trade and Industry (METI) and the Tokyoo Stock Exchange (TSE), as well as the Superior Health & Productivity Companies (the White 500) Program,4 which is promoted by the TSE and the Nippon Kenko Kaigi (Japan Health Council), for the fourth year in a row.
+In addition, 18 domestic Group companies have also been included in the White 500 Program.

-- \1 "Health and productivity management" is a registered trademark of the NPO Kenko Keiei Kenkyukai. - \3 The Health & Productivity Stock Selection selects listed companies on the TSE that strategically consider and implement health and productivity management for their employees as a top management priority.
-The Health & Productivity Stock Selection introduces the selected corporations as an attractive investment option to further pursue efforts in "health and productivity management. - \4 The Superior Health & Productivity Companies (the White 500) Program is not restricted to listed companies and recognizes corporations that implement superior health and productivity management in collaboration with insurers such as health insurance associations.
+1 "Health and productivity management" is a registered trademark of the NPO Kenko Keiei Kenkyukai.

+- 2 To read the entire DENSO Health Declaration, please refer to the "Sustainability Information" section of the Company's corporate website. - 3 The Health & Productivity Stock Selection selects listed companies on the TSE that strategically consider and implement health and productivity management for their employees as a top management priority.
+The Health & Productivity Stock Selection introduces the selected corporations as an attractive investment option for investors who prioritize the improvement of corporate value from a long-term perspective.
+Through this effort, METI and the TSE aim to encourage corporations to further pursue efforts in "health and productivity management." - 4 The Superior Health & Productivity Companies (the White 500) Program is not restricted to listed companies and recognizes corporations that implement superior health and productivity management in collaboration with insurers such as health insurance associations.
 This program commenced in 2017.